Diagnostics for Semiparametric Accelerated Failure Time Models with R Package afttest: Discussion

 \section{Discussion}

-The \pkg{afttest} package provides diagnostics for semiparametric AFT models by implementing previously published procedures.
-It supports both rank-based estimators and least-squares estimators as implemented in package \pkg{aftgee}~\citep{chiou2014fitting}.
-For rank-based fits (\texttt{estMethod = "rr"}), both the non-smoothed Gehan estimating equations (\texttt{eqType = "ns"}) and the induced-smoothing variant (\texttt{eqType = "is"}) are available; for least-squares fits (\texttt{estMethod = "ls"}), the same diagnostics can be applied.
-While the illustration uses the non-smoothed rank-based estimator, diagnosis for models fitted with smoothed rank-based estimating equations or least-squares are fully supported; readers are encouraged to try both.
-The package reports $p$-values from Kolmogorov-type supremum tests and provides plots of observed and multiplier paths in a way similar to the diagnosis for Cox-models \citep{sas2016}.
+The \pkg{afttest} package consolidates residual-based diagnostics for semiparametric AFT models into a unified and computationally efficient framework.
+It implements previously developed goodness-of-fit procedures while supporting both rank-based and least-squares estimators available in \pkg{aftgee}~\citep{chiou2014fitting}.
+For rank-based fits (\texttt{estMethod = "rr"}), users may select either the non-smoothed Gehan estimating equations (\texttt{eqType = "ns"}) or the induced-smoothing variant (\texttt{eqType = "is"}); for least-squares fits (\texttt{estMethod = "ls"}), the same diagnostic procedures apply.
+A central computational contribution is the implementation of an asymptotically equivalent linear-approximation strategy, which eliminates repeated numerical optimization in the multiplier bootstrap while preserving the limiting distribution of the test statistics.
+As a result, $p$-values based on Kolmogorov-type supremum statistics can be computed efficiently, and graphical displays of observed and perturbed stochastic paths are produced in a manner comparable to established Cox-model diagnostics~\citep{sas2016}.

-Several directions may further enhance the package’s functionality.
-Alternative estimators that satisfy the regularity conditions outlined in~\citep{choi2024general} could be incorporated, along with additional weights for the score process such as log-rank, Prentice--Wilcoxon, and the general $G^{\rho}$ class \citep{chiou2015rank}, albeit with higher computational cost.
-Extending the package to handle multivariate or time-varying AFT models and missing covariates would further broaden its applicability.
-A promising future improvement lies in a fast goodness-of-fit procedure based on influence functions for the cumulative martingale residual process \citep{kojadinovic2012goodness}.
-When such influence functions are available, a multiplier bootstrap can be constructed without repeatedly solving the bootstrapped estimating equations, greatly reducing computation time.
-Deriving and validating these influence functions for different estimators remains challenging, which depends on the sensitivity of the residual process with respect to the regression coefficient estimator in addition to the influence functions of the estimator.
-Successful implementation would provide substantial computational efficiency gains.
+The current implementation also establishes a scalable foundation for future extensions.
+Alternative estimators satisfying the regularity conditions of~\citep{choi2024general} could be incorporated, together with additional weight functions for the score process, including log-rank, Prentice--Wilcoxon, and the general $G^{\rho}$ class~\citep{chiou2015rank}, albeit with increased computational cost.
+Extensions to multivariate or time-varying AFT models and to settings with missing covariates would further expand applicability.
+The linear-approximation strategy developed here ensures that such extensions remain computationally tractable as model complexity and sample size increase.